jgustave/mltest/README.md

 My First goal will be to implement Batch Linear Regression and Logistic Regression using gradient descent using Colt as the my linear algebra library.

+3/14/13  Success in my initial Linear and Logistic implementaitons using Gradient Descent.
+I'm going to now use Mallet to implement the same using gradient and cost functions and L-BFGS... and finally finishing on Neural Nets.